The ICSCREAM methodology: Identification of penalizing configurations in computer experiments using screening and metamodel -- Applications in thermal-hydraulics: Step 3: Gaussian process metamodeling

+The accuracy and prediction capabilities of the Gp metamodel are assessed by ``$K$-fold cross-validation'' \cite{hastib09}, given the limited budget of simulations.
+Note that the criteria presented in the following can obviously be calculated on a test basis if available.
+However, for the considered applications, no test sample is available.
+For $K$-fold cross-validation, rule-of-thumb methods suggest to fix large values of $K$ (typically $5$, $10$ or $20$) since it is usually preferable to exploit a larger number of simulations for training purposes, at the expense of a loss of generalization of the estimated errors.

-First, to quantify the accuracy of predictor, we use the predictivity coefficient $Q^2$:
+First, to quantify the accuracy of predictor, one can use the predictivity coefficient $Q^2$:

-where $y^{(i)}$ and $\hat{y}^{(i)}_{Gp, -i}$ are respectively the $i$-th observation of the learning sample and the corresponding prediction of the Gp metamodel built without $y^{(i)}$. $Q^2$ corresponds to the coefficient of determination in prediction, computed by cross-validation on the learning sample.
+where $y^{(i)}$ and $\widehat{Y}^{(i)}_{\textrm{Gp}, -i}$ are respectively the $i$-th observation of the learning sample and the corresponding prediction of the Gp metamodel built without $y^{(i)}$. $Q^2$ corresponds to the coefficient of determination in prediction, computed by cross-validation on the learning sample.
 The closer to one the $Q^2$, the better the accuracy of the metamodel.
-We use here a K-fold cross-validation with $K = 10$ and obtain $Q^2=0.82$.
-Only $18\%$ of the output variability remains not explained by the Gp metamodel (built with only 20 explanatory inputs): this includes both the inaccuracy of the Gp and the total effect of $\mathbf{X_\varepsilon}$ (group of non-selected inputs).
-Note that building the Gp directly in dimension $d = 97$, without selection and sequential processes, leads to a poor estimation of the Gp (e.g., with a failure of the optimization in the estimation of the Gp hyperparameters) and yields a Gp with null predictivity.
-This illustrates the practical interest of our methodology.

-In the purpose of identifying the input area yielding to critical configurations, we also compute the rate of good prediction of $Y>\hat{q}_{0.9}$ and obtained, still by cross-validation, a rate of $94\%$.
-This testifies to the high capacity of the Gp metamodel to identify critical input areas.
-This quantitative analysis of predictivity can be supplemented with a plot of predicted values against observed values ($\hat{y}^{(i)}$ versus $y^{(i)}$) or a quantile-quantile plot (not presented here).
+A plot of predicted values against observed values ($\widehat{Y}^{(i)}$ vs. $y^{(i)}$) or a quantile-quantile plot can also be drawn.
+In the purpose of identifying the input area yielding to critical configurations, we also compute the rate of good prediction of $\{Y>\widehat{q}_{0.9}\}$.